nerve repair for oral and maxillofacial surgeons

 functional recovery

-Peer-reviewed clinical evidence has demonstrated that at least 86% of patients achieve functional sensory recovery after trigeminal nerve repair with Axogen’s portfolio.3-10
+Peer-reviewed clinical evidence has demonstrated that at least 86% of study participants achieved functional sensory recovery after trigeminal nerve repair with Axogen’s portfolio.1,5-7,10-12

 100K+